zxubian/cozi/readme.md

 ## Features & Roadmap

 ### [Executors & Schedulers](src/executors)
-- `Executor` is a type-erased interface representing an abstract task queue.
+- `Executor` is a type-erased interface representing an abstract task queue:
-- `Executor` allows users to submit [Runnable](src/core/runnable.zig)s (an abstract representation a task) for eventual execution.
+    - users can submit [Runnable](src/core/runnable.zig)s (an abstract representation of a task) for eventual execution
+- `cozi`'s concurrency primitives (`Future`s, `Fiber`s) can run on any `Executor`
+- `Executor` is to asynchronous task execution what [Allocator](https://github.com/ziglang/zig/blob/master/lib/std/mem/Allocator.zig) is to memory management.

 ```zig
 const executor = thread_pool.executor();